Author name: Freedom for Eurasia

 Repression Surging Against Human Rights Defenders in Eastern Europe and Central Asia”

-OMCT and FIDH Host Side Event: Repressive Trends Threatening Human Rights Defenders in Eastern Europe, South Caucasus, and Central Asia The original Helsinki Act, more formally the Helsinki Final Act, signed on August 1, 1975, by 35 countries, including the U.S., Canada, and most European nations, to reduce tensions during the Cold War.
-It established principles for
+OMCT, FIDH and FreedomFor Eurasia Host Side Event: Repressive Trends Threatening Human Rights Defenders in Eastern Europe, South Caucasus, and Central Asia The original Helsinki Act, more formally the Helsinki Final Act, signed on August 1, 1975, by 35 countries, including the U.S., Canada, and most European nations, to reduce tensions during the Cold War.
+It established

 Repression Surging Against Human Rights Defenders in Eastern Europe and Central Asia” Read More »